lagom/lagom/docs/manual/scala/guide/devmode/ConfiguringServicesInDevelopment.md

 @[service-https-port](code/build-service.sbt)

-Once enabled, your Lagom services will be directly usable with HTTPS.
+Once enabled, your Lagom services will also be accessible over HTTPS.
 At the moment, the Lagom Service Gateway is only bound to HTTP.

 Lagom's development mode instruments the process and injects a self-signed certificate.
-At same time, the lagom services running in dev mode are automatically tuned to trust that certificate so that you can use service-to-service HTTPS calls.
+At same time, the Lagom services running in dev mode are automatically tuned to trust that certificate so that you can use service-to-service HTTPS calls.

 The Lagom service client uses HTTP in development mode.
 You can create your own HTTPS client using Play-WS or the Akka-HTTP Client API.
 Then, you should do a lookup on the service locator stating you need an HTTPS port and connect normally using Play-WS or Akka-HTTP Client.
 If you use Akka gRPC for inter-service communication, you may need to use HTTPS.